 ii.
-Each Lot Owner shall promptly and fully account to the Division of Water Resources for total pumping from the individual well to the not-nontributary Dawson Aquifer on each Lot, including for any irrigation, stockwater, or other permitted/allowed uses as may be required under the Augmentation Plan.
+Each Lot Owner, their successors and assigns shall be responsible for any well metering, data collecting, and reporting regarding gwithdrawls of existing or future wells.
+Lot Owners shall promptly and fully account to the Division of Water Resources for total pumping from the individual well to the not-nontributary Dawson Aquifer on each Lot, including for any irrigation, stockwater, or other permitted/allowed uses as may be required under the Augmentation Plan.
 The frequency of such accounting shall be annually, unless otherwise reasonably requested by the Division or Water Resources.
 The Lot Owners shall provide the Division of Water Resources with accounting for pumping of their not-nontributary individual Dawson aquifer wells on each Lot on an annual basis, unless otherwise reasonably requested by the Division of Water Resources.

 iii.
-At such time as construction of the Laramie-Fox Hills and Arapahoe aquifer wells are required for replacement of post-pumping depletions under the Augmentation Plan, the Lot Owners shall be responsible for all cost and expense in the construction of said wells, as well as all reasonable reporting requirements of the Division of Water Resources associated therewith.
+At such time as construction of the Laramie-Fox Hills and Arapahoe aquifer wells are required for replacement of post-pumping depletions under the Augmentation Plan, the Lot Owners, their successors and assigns shall be responsible for all cost and expense in the construction of said wells, as well as all reasonable reporting requirements of the Division of Water Resources associated therewith.

 D. Well Permits.